Genkinger/dotfiles/README.md

 # nixconf
-My personal NixOs Configuration and various other dotfiles and helpers.
+My personal NixOS Configuration and various other dotfiles and helpers.
 Feel free to fork.

 ## LinkDotfiles.sh